ebarrere/ebarrere/README.md

 ## Hi there 👋

 I'm Elliott.
-I like to create things and solve problems, whether in the real world or with computers.
+I like to create things and solve problems, both in the real world and with computers.

 - 🌱 I’m currently learning python, kubernetes, metal turning and welding